 How do I use contact paper and Glad Press ‘n Seal® to vinyl?

 - Apply transfer to blank or fabric.
-Burnish as you would regular transfer tape unless otherwise specified above (Glad Press ‘n Seal®).
+Burnish as you would standard transfer tape unless specified above (Glad Press ‘n Seal®).

 Happy happy crafting!